LGBTQ rights in Texas: Attempts to compile lists of those who changed gender

 In December 2022, it was reported by the Washington Post that the Attorney General's office had requested a full list of all gender changes on Texas driver's licenses and other department records.
 The Texas Department of Public Safety (DPS) were asked to provide the "total number of changes from male to female and female to male for the last 24 months [prior to June 2022], broken down by month" according to inter-departmental messages obtained by The Post.
 The DPS search resulted in more than 16,000 instances, but the department could not accurately determine the reasons for the marker changes without manually searching the records: Results included instances of changes due to error corrections, for example, and no method existed to extract records solely altered due to gender change, except by manual review of all related documentation.

 A DPS spokesperson advised The Post that, therefore, "Ultimately, our team advised the AG's office the data requested neither exists nor could be accurately produced.
 Thus, no data of any kind was provided."
 The procedure followed to obtain these data did not conform to normal practise, according to the Washington Post.
 The newspaper's information is that usual channels for such requests were bypassed by going directly to driver license division staff.
 According to a state employee who spoke to The Post, DPS staff were told that "Paxton's office wanted 'numbers' and later would want 'a list' of names, as well as 'the number of people who had had a legal sex change.'"

 In August 2024, it was announced that Texans would no longer be allowed to change the sex marker on their license, and that any who submitted such a request would see it denied and their name and identification number noted as having sought such a change.
+As of August 2025, a list had been compiled by the state of 110 people who had submitted such a request.

-Bathroom ban
+Bathroom restrictions

 On September 22, 2025, Governor Greg Abbott signed a bill requiring people to use only the bathroom matching the sex on their birth certificate.
 It applies to public schools, universities, prisons, and Texas government buildings.
-If anyone violates the rule, the facility will be fined $25,000 for the first instance and $125,000 for subsequent instances.
-The ban was scheduled to take effect on December 4.
+If anyone violates this law, the facility will be fined $25,000 for the first instance and $125,000 for subsequent instances.
+The ban took effect on December 4.
+Shortly thereafter, the state set up a tip line for citizens to report trans people who disobey.